dorkodu/business/Evangelism.md

 > **Knowledge is the new oil**.
 So having a tool that could keep you organized and give you access to information that would add leverage to everything that you’re doing on a daily basis is what is going to take you to the next level.

 There is a lot of beauty and value-added in having access to precise content because this is what improves our cognition.
 Wanderlyf manifests this by allowing users to quickly bring up on-screen ideas that they have stashed months ago and reconnect with the meaning of this idea.

-Oane highlights that the problem of information overload that Wanderlyf solves is felt at a more emotional level.
-“I think the people, who are embracing apps like ours, and services like ours, are people who are feeling overwhelmed, or are experiencing a fear of missing out.
-With all of this information popping up on Messenger, WhatsApp, and Slack, Wanderlyf offers a sort of meditative experience, compared to incumbent social networks,” Oane explains.
+The problem of information overload that Wanderlyf solves is felt at a more emotional level.

+> Wanderlyf offers a sort of meditative experience, compared to incumbent social networks.

 ### Big picture insights on content consumption